Kr4ken-9/NewEssentials/README.md

 # NewEssentials

-Getting NuGet-related errors.
-Will publish when they are solved
+~~Getting NuGet-related errors.
+Will publish when they are solved~~

+Thanks Trojaner